FPGA-Research-Manchester/OrkhestraFPGAStream/docs/memory_allocation.md

 accelerator_instance_->pr_manager->accelRegs[register_offset_address/ 4] = register data
 ```

-The two instances are stored in the [MemoryManager class](../src/fpga_managing/memory_manager.hpp).
+In DBMStoDSPI the two instances are stored in the [MemoryManager class](../src/fpga_managing/memory_manager.hpp).
 The MemoryManager is instantiated at the beginning of the scheduling process in the [QueryManager class](../src/query_managing/query_manager.hpp) and is kept in memory throughout the process.
 The pointer to the MemoryManager instance is used in all module driver code to access configuration registers for both read and write operations.

 ## Pinning DDR memory on the FPGA

-But register space memory is not the only memory aree we want to access.
+But register space memory is not the only memory area we want to access.
 We also need access to the DDR memory of the board.
 This is required to stream larger datasets through the interface on the FPGA.
 For this we are using the [Udmalib](https://github.com/FPGA-Research-Manchester/fos/blob/fdac37e188e217293d296d9973c22500c8a4367c/udmalib/udma.h) library from FOS.
-An example on how the *udmabuf* area can be used:
+An example on how the memory area accessible through the *udmabuf* device can be used:

 ```C++
 // Instantite repo.